 I introduced not only general concepts and best practices in web development but

 also tools such as Git, Vim, Vagrant, Puppet, and GitHub.

-Each student worked on a Virtual Machine,
+Each student worked with a Virtual

-so that they could do whatever they wanted.
-Except a few weird issues, that was
+whatever they wanted to.
+Except a few issues, it was really interesting because

 git pull && vagrant